 On the way home from a holiday, if I’ve bought a few “souvenirs”, I follow the same principles outlined above but I also wear my heaviest shoes and clothes and wear my coat (all of which I immediately stowe away), to maximise packing space and minimise the weight of my suitcase.
 I also load up my hand bag and hand luggage with my favourite purchases, taking the absolute minimum that I took over, to make room.

-This time around, our eight year old also took a carry on bag as well as his back pack.
-In it we packed a whole outfit for each of the kids, their new Kathmandu polar fleece jackets and their raincoats.
-This all fit in his carry on and weighed less than the maximum 7kg.
+For international flights where the risk of checked luggage going AWOL is much greater, I’d also pack clothes.
+For example, on our trip to the U.S, in our three sons’ backpacks we included a whole outfit for each of the kids, their new Kathmandu polar fleece jackets and their raincoats.
+This all fit in their carry on and weighed less than the maximum 7kg.

 If you are heading away for a shorter holiday, my tips for packing for a weekend away might be of interest.